fvaleri/strimzi-debugging/sessions/010/README.md

 ^CProcessed a total of 1 messages
 ```

-After that, we can take a look at partition content.
+Next, examine the partition content.
-Our output topic has one partition, but what are the `__consumer_offsets` and `__transaction_state` coordinating partitions?
+The output topic has one partition, but which `__consumer_offsets` and `__transaction_state` partitions coordinate this transaction?
-We can pass the `group.id` and `transactional.id` to the following function define in `init.sh` to find out.
+Pass the `group.id` and `transactional.id` to the function defined in `init.sh` to determine the coordinating partitions.

 ```sh
 $ kafka-cp my-group